rubensworks/article-privacy-decentralized/content/framework.md

 For each combination, it will first do a pre-filtering step before locally iterating over all sources.
-It will check whether or not the component value is present in the summary for the current key and component, with source URI set to `0` to match with all sources.
+It will check whether or not the component value is present in the summary for the current key and component, with source URI set to `ε` to match with all sources.
 If it is not present, then we return an empty array, as none of the sources will contain the given component value.
 If it is present, some of the sources *may* contain the component value, because we consider summaries as being probabilistic.